espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 I started googling, and I was lucky to find that it is possible to read emails using Python.
 In the following blog post, I will explain how I manage to read emails from an IMAP mail server and how I download the attachments and save them into a  specific folder.
 If you are familiar with Python, this tutorial is for you.
 To complete this tutorial, you need to have python 3.6 installed in your laptop and virtual environment installed.
+If you want to learn more about virtual environements in pyhton please follow [this](https://gist.github.com/pandafulmanda/730a9355e088a9970b18275cb9eadef3) tutorial or [this one](https://realpython.com/python-virtual-environments-a-primer/).

 #### First thing first create the project and initialize your virtual environement